 All Data Users must comply with the data access, storage and handling requirements outlined in section 8 of the AEDC Data Guidelines.

-Data will only be released to individuals and/ or organisation once a certification form, agreement or application has been signed.
+Data will only be released to individuals and/or organisations once a certification form, agreement or application has been signed.

 An ‘Authorised Data User’, the individual(s) that completes the AEDC Certification form or AEDC application form, can give access to other individuals within the same organisation (Permitted Data Users) to access the data.